tbartens/bing-univ-grading-tools/README.md

 Warning - gitStudents.py assumes you have an established your gitHub credentials using a credential manager.
 If not, you will be prompted for you git userid and password, or the passphrase twice for each student.

+## reinvite - Re-issue GitHub invitations for a GitHub Classroom Assignment

+There seems to be a bug in GitHub Classroom.
+When a student accepts an assignment, for a certain percentage of the students, the accept process creates a new repository for the student, but fails to finish granting access to the student for that repository.
+The student then gets a message "You no longer have access to your repository, Contact your Professor".
+In this case, the repository itself shows that the student has been invited, but the status is "Pending Invite".

+The solution to this problem is to delete the broken invitation and re-invite the student.
+The student will then get an invitation in their email to accept access to their repository.
+When the student accepts the invitation, then he or she is granted access, and things can continue as expected.

+The "reinvite" script is a bash script provided by Jay DesLauriers from Imperial College London via the Github Classroom online discussion (slightly modified by me.)

+To use the reinvite script, make sure the ORGNAME variable at the top of the script is correct (and that you are authorized to GitHub via CLI).
+Then invoke as `reinvite <assignment>` (for example `reinvite hw01`).
+The script will find all the repositories for that assignment, and then go through each one to see if there is a pending invitation.
+If there is one, the script will delete the invitation, and recreate the invitation for the user.

 ## massPush.py - Push a file into multiple student repositories

 The massPush.py script should **only** be used when there is an error in the original repository, and you need to push a new version out to all students.
 This is inherently dangerous and should be avoided if possible because students need to do a `git pull` on all their clones after you run massPush.py.